areenraj/Stock-Technical-Analysis/README.md

 # Stock-Technical-Analysis
-Calculates a range of tehcnical indicators for any given input stock
+Calculates a range of technical indicators for any given input stock